-In 2009-10, the BCIIF loaned the Province of British Columbia \$100 million who then used the money to fund a variety of capital projects including construction of a care centre and two secondary schools.
-The funds were allocated as follows:

-- \$39 million for the Gateway Prince George Complex Care Project of the Northern Health Authority - 94 residential care beds, 50 assisted living units, and 31 units designed to market rental specifications.
+- In 2009-10, the BCIIF loaned the Province of British Columbia \$100 million who then used the money to fund a variety of capital projects including construction of a care center and two secondary schools.
+The funds were allocated as follows: - \$39 million for the Gateway Prince George Complex Care Project of the Northern Health Authority 94 residential care beds, 50 assisted living units, and 31 units designed to market rental specifications.
 Approximately 250 full-time construction jobs were created as a result of this project. - \$29 million for the replacement of the J. Lloyd Crowe Secondary School 825 student capacity (School District No. 20 Kootenay-Columbia).
 Approximately 186 full-time construction jobs were created as a result of this project. - \$32 million for the renovation / replacement of the Penticton Secondary School 1350 student capacity for Grades 9 to 12 (School District No. 67 Okanagan- Skaha).
-Approximately 205 full-time construction jobs were created as a result of this project.

-In 2010-11, the BCIIF engaged in another loan to the Province of British Columbia for \$75 million.
-The Province used the proceeds to fund the construction of the following secondary school projects.
-The funds were allocated as follows:
+Approximately 205 full-time construction jobs were created as a result of this project. - In 2010-11, the BCIIF engaged in another loan to the Province of British Columbia for \$75 million.
+The Province used the proceeds to fund the construction of the following secondary school projects, generating a total of 480 jobs.
+The funds were allocated as follows: - \$24 million for the replacement of the Burnaby Central Secondary School 1,300 student capacity (School District No. 41 Burnaby) - \$15 million for the replacement of the Revelstoke Secondary School and new Elementary School 475 and 250 student capacity respectively (School District No. 19 Revelstoke) - \$13 million for the replacement of the University Hill Secondary School 800 student capacity (School District No. 39 Vancouver) - \$12 million for the seismic upgrade project of the Cariboo Hill Secondary School 1025 student capacity (School District No. 41 Burnaby) - \$11 million for the seismic upgrade of the École Jules Quesnel Elementary School 375 student capacity (School District No. 39 Vancouver)